cheesewax/training_test/README.md

 - easy to share projects and collaborate on projects
 - version control
--have backups of projects and data
+- have backups of projects and data